 Meet the Cleverlys:

 Monk Cleverly is mine and V.D.’s baby brother.
 He is the son of Daddy and Daddy’s baby momma.
-He plays Mandolin, Guitar, and the best harmony singer in the family.
-He has decided to use his platform as a picker for the betterment of mankind…well whales…yes that’s right whales?
+He plays Mandolin, Guitar, and is the best harmony singer in the family.
+He has decided to use his platform as a picker for the betterment of mankind… well whales… yes that’s right whales?
 The boy ain’t never even seen one but that don’t stop him from going down to the Niffin Hole every evening to see if one happens by.
 Anyways, I’m proud of the boy, he started an annual benefit squirrel hunt to save whales.
-For every squirrel that his killed a dollar fiteen cent is donated to Save the Whales…so ya’ll come and kill a squirrel and save whales.
+For every squirrel that’s killed a dollar fi’teen cents is donated to Save the Whales… so ya’ll come and kill a squirrel and save a whale.